 Miami-Dade County supports four airports (Miami International Airport, Opa-Locka Airport, Tamiami Airport and Homestead General Aviation Airport) and one seaport.
-Miami International Airport handles 140,000 tons of cargo per year.
-The Port of Miami, on Dodge Island, is the largest cruise ship facility in the world and handles close to a million tons in freight and industrial goods annually.
+Miami International Airport handles more than 1.6 tons of cargo per year.
+The Port of Miami, on Dodge Island, is the largest cruise ship facility in the world and handles more than six million tons in freight and industrial goods annually.